ratemykol/cursor/replit.md

 - June 21, 2025.
 Removed achievement progress tracking section from trader profiles for simplified badge display
 - June 21, 2025.
 Fixed trader deletion functionality in admin panel by properly handling foreign key constraints for review votes, ratings, and trader badges
 - June 21, 2025.
 Resolved React hooks ordering error in AdminPage component that was causing "Rendered more hooks than during the previous render" crashes
+- June 21, 2025.
+Cleaned database by removing all users except admin and deleting all 134 reviews for fresh platform state
 ```

 ## User Preferences